Our loveliest lochans

 Allt Mor is a beautiful pine woodland with heather and juniper.
 Take a slight detour and follow the blue trail markers up towards Ryvoan Trail.
 Here, you will find the beautiful Lochan Uaine or The Green Lochan.
 This adds 2.4 km onto the trail but is well worth the trip.
 Look out for the small headstones from the Dennistoun families' pet dogs at the lodge, buried a century ago.

-Lochan na dunaich
+Lochan na Dunaich

 A peaceful loch alive with a mysterious history.

 This truly is a quiet spot to unwind or enjoy a picnic.
-Take the Lochan na Dunaich Trial through open oakwoods and around the lochan on this short moderate trail.
+Take the Lochan na Dunaich Trail through open oakwoods and around the lochan on this short moderate trail.
 The name, Lochan na Dunaich, means ‘loch of sadness’ in Gaelic and it’s said a kelpie haunts this water.